gto76/standard-aliases/README.md

 Make Linux more user friendly with this collection of [**Bash aliases**](http://tldp.org/LDP/abs/html/aliases.html).

+Technically they are not aliases but Bash Functions, but *Standard Aliases* sounds less generic than *Standard Functions*...

 Linux is elegant and concise, but it is also hard.
 If you can't type well and/or have problem with memorizing stuff you're basically screwed.

-Technically they are not aliases but Bash functions, but standard aliases sounds less generic then standard functions...

-This collection provides the commands, that should be in Linux by default, or just an abveriatons of commands that are provided, but are so commonly used that they deserve a shorter name.
+This collection provides the commands, that should be in Linux by default, or just an aberrations of commands that are provided, but are so commonly used that they deserve a shorter name.

 Bash aliases are most useful device for customizing your Linux...
 Here is a short list of ones I find most useful: